yaobaiwei/GMiner/docs/TUTORIALS.md

 ```

 - User defined format:
-When using user-defined Partitioner and Application classes, we may also need to implement virtual functions as our paper proposed in order to control the formats </br>
+When using user-defined Partitioner and Application classes, the users need to implement the virtual functions in order to control the formats </br>
-`to_vertex()` in `User-Defined-Partitioner`: specify the input format of a partition program </br>
+`to_vertex()` in `User-Defined-Partitioner`: specify the input format for a partition program </br>
-`to_line()` in `User-Defined-Partitioner`: specify the output (to hdfs) format of a partition program </br>
+`to_line()` in `User-Defined-Partitioner`: specify the output (to hdfs) format for a partition program </br>
-`to_vertex()` in `User-Defined-Application`: specify the input format of an application and it should match the output format of the partitioned data. </br>
+`to_vertex()` in `User-Defined-Application`: specify the input format for an application and it should match with the output format of the partitioned data. </br>

 <a name="put"></a>
 ## Uploading the dataset to HDFS
-G-Miner requires that a large graph data is partitioned into smaller files under the same data folder, and these files are loaded by different G-Miner processes.
+G-Miner requires that a large graph data is partitioned into smaller files under the same data folder, and these files are loaded by different computing processes during graph computing.

 To achieve this goal, we cannot use the command `hadoop fs -put {local-file} {hdfs-path}` directly.
 Otherwise, the data file is loaded by one G-Miner process, and the other processes simply wait for it to finish loading.

 We remark that parallel loading only speeds up data loading, and has no influence on the performance of graph partitioning and computing.